PratikshaJain37/Wiki-Images/README.md

 - v1.3.1: Added function for filtering( query(),modified class:list), added summarizeData() function
 - v1.3.2: Fixed bug #counters_usage_on_wiki
 - v1.3.3: Fixed bug #config file - now in python
-- v1.3.4: Implemented Threading
+- v1.3.4: Implemented Threading, Fixed bug #checking for all the available pages at once
+- v1.3.5: Handled error during server overload/network congestion in threading, Config file now in .ini,

 ## Future Features
 1. Check last updated and fetch only new information
-2. Check for next page button - scrape data from "next page"
-3. Reduce rate at which requests are made (concept of (Δt, t))
+2. Reduce rate at which requests are made (concept of (Δt, t))
-4. Implement threading
-5. Integrate Wikimedia Commons API
+3. Integrate Wikimedia Commons API
-6. Related Script: Automate filling of metadata
+4. Related Script: Automate filling of metadata

 ## Maintainers and Contributors